This post contains affiliate links. Please see my disclosure page for more information.

 When you have music playing, even in the background, it can help you feel more relaxed.
 This can even improve your ability to learn.

-Whenever you perceive a threat or stressful situation, the reptilian brain takes over.
+Whenever you’re in stressful situation, the reptilian brain takes over.
 Blood diverts towards this area and away from the higher order processing functions in the other parts of the brain.
 There is a “shutting down” effect resulting in the brain’s control functions displacing the capacity for problem solving, thinking and creativity.
-An individual’s peripheral vision becomes impaired.
-They end up focusing on the source of anxiety and resorting to behaviours usually learnt in childhood.
-The learner under stress will be resistant to innovation or new information, and will resort to rote responses.
+You can read more about why stress affects your creativity and ability to learn here.

 Music produces dopamine which assists your memory

 Music releases a chemical called dopamine into your drain which governs how you experience and perceive pleasure.
 This helps to reduce anxiety and stress and has a positive effect on your memory and learning.
 It counters the effect of the reptilian brain and can diffuse the stressful situation.
 When dopamine is present, we have a positive and pleasurable association with the experience.
 This makes us more likely to retain and remember the information.
 Also, because dopamine is tied to our reward centre, it motivates us to persevere with a difficult task knowing that there will be a pleasurable outcome.

 When you learn music and are able to master a difficult piece or gain proficiency in your instrument, you can feel a deep sense of accomplishment.
 It’s especially rewarding if you’ve been struggling previously with it, which makes you want to keep repeating your success.
 When you’re able to play that note or phrase consistently, this further reinforces that feeling and releases the dopamine so that you want to do it again and again.